Whitby Men’s Slo-Pitch League

 Box:

-pitcher’s plate that starts 50 feet from the back of home plate.
+including the pitcher’s plate that starts 50 feet from the back of home plate.